 Line 20.
-If the organization did not check the box on line 14, 19a, or 19b, it does not qualify as a publicly supported organization under section 509(a)(2) for the 2012 tax year and should check the box on this line.
-If the organization does not qualify as a public charity under any of the boxes on Schedule A (Form 990 or 990-EZ), Part I, lines 1 through 11, it is a private foundation as of the beginning of the tax year and should not file Form 990.
-Form 990-EZ, or Schedule A (Form 990 or 990-EZ) for the 2012 tax year.
+If the organization did not check the box on line 14, 19a, or 19b, it does not qualify as a publicly supported organization under section 509(a)(2) for the 2013 tax year and should check the box on this line.
+If the organization does not qualify as a public charity under any of the boxes on Schedule A (Form 990 or 990-EZ), Part I, lines 1 through 11, it is a private foundation as of the beginning of the tax year and should not file Form 990, and it checked the box on line 20, it should compute the public support percentage and the investment income percentage on its Form 990 for its first 5 tax years.
+If its public support percentage for its first 5 tax years is more than 331/3% and the investment income percentage for its first 5 tax years is not more than 331/2%, it will qualify as a public charity for its sixth tax year.
+If the organization qualifies in this manner, explain in Part IV.

+Form 990-EZ, or Schedule A (Form 990 or 990-EZ) for the 2013 tax year.
 Instead, the organization should file Form 990-PF, and check Initial return of a former public charity on Form 990-PF, at the top of page 1.